-Pronia Medical Systems, LLC is a privately held company with offices in NY and KY.
+Pronia Medical Systems, Inc. is a privately held company with offices in NY and PA.
 The original co-founders remain in their original roles.
-In contrast to the other companies with available FDA-cleared insulin-dosing solutions, our leadership and business model have remained stable and consistent.
 Our mission is to develop the most effective glycemic control protocols that eliminate hypoglycemia while considering the demanding workflow of critical care nurses, and the budgets of healthcare systems.

 Michael R. Marvin, MD, FACS; Chief Executive Officer, Chief Medical Officer and Co-Founder

 Dr. Marvin is an actively practicing transplant and hepatobiliary surgeon in Pennsylvania.
 He is the Chair of the Department of Transplantation and Liver Surgery at Geisinger Medical Center.
 Prior to his relocation to Pennsylvania, Dr. Marvin was Chief of the Division of Transplantation, and Associate Professor of Surgery at the University of Louisville.

 Dr. Marvin graduated Summa Cum Laude/Phi Beta Kappa from Muhlenberg College, Allentown, PA in 1988.
 He then attended Medical School at Columbia University’s College of Physician’s and Surgeons (1988-1992), where he was elected to the Alpha Omega Alpha medical honor society.
 Following graduation, Dr. Marvin completed a decade of training at Columbia University’s New York Presbyterian Hospital which included surgical internship and residency, three years of basic science research and a two-year multi-organ (kidney, pancreas and liver) transplant fellowship.